KristopherTaylorSec/kristophertaylorsec.github.io/README.md

-\# 👋 About Me
+<h1 style="color:black; font-weight:900;">👋 About Me</h1>

-Hi, I’m \*\*Kristopher Taylor\*\* — a security engineer with a passion for hands-on learning, creative problem solving, and continuous technical growth.
+Greetings, my name is Kristopher Taylor.
+I am a cybersecurity professional with a passion for hands-on learning, creative problem solving, and continuous technical growth.

-This is my \*\*technical portfolio and personal proving ground\*\*, a space where I build, test, and refine systems across security engineering, cloud, AI, and more.
-Everything you see here represents real, applied work — labs, automation projects, architecture builds, and experiments that push my skills forward.
+This is my technical portfolio and personal proving ground.
+A space where I build, test, and refine systems across security engineering, cloud, AI, and more.
+Everything you see here represents real, applied work featuring labs, automation projects, architecture builds, and experiments that push my skills forward.

----

-\# 🎯 Why This Matters

-This work exists to support my ongoing development and training — allowing me to deliver expert-level cybersecurity and engineering services to clients and employers.

-My mission is simple: \*\*help maintain a secure nation and world\*\* through responsible, practical use of technology.